catseye/The-Dossier/article/Commodore 64 Games of Note.md

 *   entry @ [c64-wiki](https://www.c64-wiki.com/wiki/Pharaoh%27s_Curse)
 *   video @ [youtube](https://www.youtube.com/watch?v=rBSW6r9-lQo)

+_This game was originally developed for the Atari 400/800; this entry is about its C64 port._

 It's difficult to say what contributes to this game's overall charm.

 You can shoot the mummy, but the mummy can shoot back.